Overcome toxic culture with Eagle Hill

 Holmes founded Theranos in 2003 after dropping out of Stanford at the age of 19 to revolutionize the U.S. healthcare industry.
 She raised hundreds of millions of dollars from investors centered around Edison, a device Holmes claimed would upend the $60 billion blood testing industry by requiring only a finger prick of blood to run hundreds of tests that typically require vials of venous blood.
 Holmes even inked a multimillion-dollar deal with Walgreens and had an all-star board of directors—from former Secretary of State George Schultz to Secretary of Defense James Mattis.
 All the while, the company was basking in the glow of Wall Street and global media hype that positioned Holmes as the next Steve Jobs.

-It all came crashing down in 2015 when a Wall Street Journal article exposed the problems with Theranos’ technology and triggered investigations.
+It all came crashing down when a Wall Street Journal article exposed the problems with Theranos’ technology and triggered investigations.

 Indeed, both the podcast and documentary are riveting and disturbing.
 The corporate tale is so compelling that I read Bad Blood, the book by Wall Street Journal reporter John Carreyrou who first publicly exposed the fraud.
 I wanted to understand more fully how Holmes was able to sustain for more than a decade such an incredibly toxic work environment that hid the truth.

-I’m particularly drawn to the Theranos story because Eagle Hill is drilling down to understand how big of a factor culture is in terms of driving business performance.
-In a national survey, we found that employees understand its effects—63 percent say it directly impacts their organization’s success.
-And, as Figure 1 shows, the majority of U.S. workers believe it influences much of their job performance, including: doing their best work (77 percent), their productivity and efficiency (76 percent) and their ability to best serve customers (74 percent).
+I’m particularly drawn to the Theranos story because Eagle Hill knows that culture is a big factor in driving business performance and success.
+In a national survey, we found that the majority of U.S. workers say it influences much of their job performance, including: doing their best work, their productivity and efficiency and their ability to best serve customers.

 Importantly, a critical takeaway of the research is that there is a major gap between employees’ recognition of the importance of culture and how they experience it daily at work.
 That was the case at Theranos, where ethical employees were toiling in a culture that was deceiving customers, partners, investors and regulators.
 In the staff interviews in the documentary and podcast, it’s clear that employee actions were shaped by what Holmes had nurtured—a culture of fear.
 That had two main impacts—it drove employees out the door or they were complicit—knowingly or unknowingly—in the Theranos scam.